GfSE/SpecIF-Pages/Tutorials/10_Complex-Data-Types.md

 Next, we will introduce complex data-types available since SpecIF v1.2.

+A complex data-type consists of a _sequence_ of simple or complex data-types.
+A sequence is a list where the position of elements matters.
+Thus, complex data-types can be nested, but any cyclic dependency is prohibited: In other words, the resulting data-type may have multiple layers and must be a _tree_.
+In addition, a value assigned to a property with complex data-type must have a list of values corresponding to the sequence of its data-type.

+Have a look at the following example:
+- The sequence contains three elements with a title and a pointer to a dataType.

 ```
 {
+...
   "dataTypes": [{
     "id": "DT-Coordinate",
     "title": "A coordinate as a real number.",